Noela-T/dataViz/README.md

 WHAT DOES NOT WORK

+-Menu containing what the application does
--produce a geoJSON file for mapping
+-Produce a geoJSON file for mapping